Wii-Mini-Hacking/Guide_Wiimini/docs/wifi.md

 ## Instructions

 Firstly, you will need to solder the passive components, located on both sides of the board.
-Solder the component in the table above to their corresponding spots on the boards marked in blue (Right-click or hold image and open in new tab to enlarge).
+Solder the components in the table above to their corresponding spots on the boards marked in blue (Right-click or hold image and open in new tab to enlarge).
 The reference designators on the first column of the table correspond to the silkscreen markings on the board.
 Solder the components to the empty pads adjacent to those silkscreen markings.

 1. Bottom Side (Side-A):